VectorInformatik/clickboard-examples/README.md

   int vert = 0;
   int hor = 0;

-  // Use thresholds to smooth input if (value_0 > 3500) vert = -1;
+  // Use thresholds to convert input into (binary) directions
+  // This is not required but was used to counter noisy input. if (value_0 > 3500) vert = -1;
   else if (value_0 < 500) vert = 1;
   else vert = 0;